Bézout's theorem: History

 In the case of plane curves, Bézout's theorem was essentially stated by Isaac Newton in his proof of Lemma 28 of volume 1 of his Principia in 1687, where he claims that two curves have a number of intersection points given by the product of their degrees.
 However, Newton had stated the theorem as early as 1665.

 The general theorem was later published in 1779 in Étienne Bézout's Théorie générale des équations algébriques.
 He supposed the equations to be "complete", which in modern terminology would translate to generic.
 Since with generic polynomials, there are no points at infinity, and all multiplicities equal one, Bézout's formulation is correct, although his proof does not follow the modern requirements of rigor.
 This and the fact that the concept of intersection multiplicity was outside the knowledge of his time led to a sentiment expressed by some authors that his proof was neither correct nor the first proof to be given.

 The proof of the statement that includes multiplicities requires an accurate definition of the intersection multiplicities, and was therefore not possible before the 20th century.
 The definitions of multiplicities that was given during the first half of the 20th century involved continuous and infinitesimal deformations.
 It follows that the proofs of this period apply only over the field of complex numbers.
 It is only in 1958 that Jean-Pierre Serre gave a purely algebraic definition of multiplicities, which led to a proof valid over any algebraically closed field.

-Modern studies related to Bézout's theorem obtained different upper bounds to system of polynomials by using other properties of the polynomials, such as the Bernstein–Kushnirenko theorem, or generalized it to a large class of functions, such as Nash functions.
+Modern studies related to Bézout's theorem obtained different upper bounds to a system of polynomials by using other properties of the polynomials, such as the Bernstein–Kushnirenko theorem, or generalized it to a large class of functions, such as Nash functions.